Charlemagne: Conflict and diplomacy with the east

 Harun's death lead to a succession crisis, and under his successors churches and synagogues were destroyed in the caliphate.
 Unable to intervene directly, Charlemagne sent specially-minted coins and arms to the eastern Christians to defend and restore their churches and monasteries.
 The coins with their inscriptions were also an important tool of imperial propaganda.
 Fried writes that deteriorating relations with Baghdad after Harun's death may have been the impetus for renewed negotiations with Constantinople which led to Charlemagne's peace with Michael in 811.

 As emperor, Charlemagne became involved in a religious dispute between Eastern and Western Christians over the recitation of the Niceno-Constantinopolitan Creed, the fundamental statement of orthodox Christian belief.
 The original text of the creed, adopted at the Council of Constantinople, professed that the Holy Spirit proceeded from the Father.
 A tradition developed in Western Europe that the Holy Spirit proceeded from the Father "and the Son", inserting the Latin term filioque into the creed.
 The difference did not cause significant conflict until 807, when Frankish monks in Bethlehem were denounced as heretics by a Greek monk for using the filioque form.
 The Frankish monks appealed the dispute to Rome, where Pope Leo affirmed the text of the creed omitting the phrase and passed the report on to Charlemagne.
 Charlemagne summoned a council at Aachen in 809 which defended the use of filioque and sent the decision to Rome.
-Leo said that the Franks could maintain their tradition but asserted that the canonical creed did not include filioque.
+Leo said the Franks could maintain their tradition but asserted that the canonical creed did not include filioque.
 Leo commissioned two silver shields with the creed in Latin and Greek (omitting the filioque), which he hung in St. Peter's Basilica.
 Another product of the 809 Aachen council was the Handbook of 809, an illustrated calendrical and astronomical compendium.